A somber feel at D.C. protest on day of George Floyd’s funeral

 Carolyn Gilmore, who leads Galatians Baptist Church in the District, asked the Lord not to knock the president down, but to lift him up and “move on his mind.”

-“We’re asking you, Lord God, to go into the White House with your mop and broom,” Gillmore said, “and sweep away all the things of wickedness.”
+“We’re asking you, Lord God, to go into the White House with your mop and broom,” Gilmore said, “and sweep away all the things of wickedness.”

-Rev. Brandon Spriggs had a different ask.
+The Rev. Brandon Spriggs had a different ask.

 “Mr. President,” said Spriggs, who pastors Zion Hill Agape Baptist Church in Capitol Heights, “we come demanding not that you hold up a Bible, but that you open one.”

 Some passersby stopped, closed their eyes and lifted their palms to the beating sun as they listened.
-Others tried to look over at the White House, but their view was blocked by a large “Black Lives Matter” poster that someone had draped over the metal fencing barring the way to Lafayette Park.
+Others tried to look over at the White House, but their view was blocked by a large “Black Lives Matter” poster that someone had draped over the metal fencing barring the way to Lafayette Square.

-Earlier in the day, Joe and Sasha Williams, an African American couple from Bowie. brought their 14- and 10-year-old sons to the protest site Tuesday “so that they can feel and see what’s going on,” said Joe Williams, 50.
-“I want them to form their own opinions but I want them to understand what’s going on in America right now.
+Earlier in the day, Joe and Sasha Williams, an African American couple from Bowie, brought their 14- and 10-year-old sons to the protest site “so that they can feel and see what’s going on,” said Joe Williams, 50.
+“I want them to form their own opinions, but I want them to understand what’s going on in America right now.
 We want them to see that it’s real and that it’s important.”

 The sons looked on as Sasha lowered her face mask and offered a succinct reason of her own.